-- The ECAL captures and measures the energies of electrons and photons produced in the hard collision. - The HCAL captures and meaures the energies of hadronic particles produced in the hard collision. - The MC measures the passage of muons.
+- The ECAL captures and measures the energies of electrons and photons. - The HCAL captures and meaures the energies of hadronic particles. - The MC measures the passage of muons.
 These particles are very difficult to stop and punch through all the layers.
 The MC finds the tracks of through-going muons, allowing for a measurement of the muon momentum by way of the curvature of its track (matched to the VX and TR tracks).
-If there exists a new, heavy, long-lived, charged particle (beyond the SM), the MC will also be able to detect it.
-Such particles could be distinguished from muons by measuring the time they take to arrive at and pass through the MC since a heavy state is more likely to be non-relativistic.

-With such a detector structure, there is a corresponding set of reconstructed detector objects that correspond to (sets) of SM particles.
+With such a detector structure, there is a corresponding basic set of reconstructed detector objects that correspond to (sets) of SM particles.
 The standard objects are: